emilyc8685/sep10-freedom-project/blog/entry03.md

 ##### How to use feedback
 During class we shared our ideas for part B and gave feedback to one another.
 I used the feedback I got to expand my ideas on Part B.
 ##### Organization Skills
-Organization helped me plan for part A which later helped me plan my part B. In class we had a lesson to synthesize part A and organize them into different groups/categories.
-This made it easier to think of my part B.
+Organization helped me plan for part A which later helped me plan my part B. In class we had a lesson to synthesize part A and organize what we reseacthed into different groups/categories.
+This made it easier to look at my part A and think of my part B.

 [Previous](entry02.md) | [Next](entry04.md)